Elder Law Certificate of Concentration

 • Fulfill the administrative hours requirement; and

-• Fulfill his/her writing requirement by writing a paper in the area of elder law to the satisfaction of Professors Flowers or Morgan.
+• Fulfill his/her writing requirement by writing a paper in the area of elder law to the satisfaction of the Director.

 Required Mentoring